 Have you ever watched an amazing pianist play ridiculously fast and wondered to yourself: “How in the world does he or she do that?”

-As always, remember that tone quality should be your primary focus when you’re learning and that too much speed too soon can oftentimes be detrimental to learning.
+Quick tip: Remember that tone quality should be your primary focus when you’re learning piano and that too much speed too soon can oftentimes be detrimental to learning.

 Note: If you’re more of a visual learner, check out the video where I walk you through each exercise.